tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 # Installation

-To integrate the Alfred API wrapper into your .NET project, install the package via NuGet:
+To integrate the Alfred API wrapper into your .NET project, install the package via NuGet in the `src` folder of your project:

 ```bash
 dotnet add package TagShelf.Alfred.ApiWrapper